LOS ANGELES GUITAR QUARTET

 John Dearman | Matthew Greif | William Kanengiser | Scott Tennant

-PLEASE PRINT THIS BIOGRAPHY IN ITS ENTIRETY
+PLEASE PRINT THIS BIOGRAPHY IN ITS ENTIRETY.

-If you need to edit, please consult Ms. Barrie Steinberg
+If editing is necessary, please consult Ms. Barrie Steinberg at

-* Please Destroy Any Material Dated Prior to July 2016 *
+* Please Destroy Any Material Dated Prior to January 2019 *

 For over three decades on the concert stage, the members of the Grammy® Award-winning Los Angeles Guitar Quartet have continually set the standard for expression and virtuosity among guitar ensembles, while perennially redefining themselves in their musical explorations.
-Popularly known as the LAGQ, the Los Angeles Guitar Quartet, is recognized as one of America’s premier instrumental ensembles.
+Popularly known as the LAGQ, the Los Angeles Guitar Quartet is recognized as one of America’s premier instrumental ensembles.
 As one of the most charismatic groups performing today, their critically acclaimed transcriptions of concert masterworks provide a fresh look at the music of the past, while their interpretations of works from the contemporary and world-music realms continually break new ground.

 Additional highlights include LAGQ's role as Artistic Directors of the 2015 Laguna Beach Music Festival.
-As the focal point of the festival, they treated audiences to four days of performances, outreach activities and celebrations including: a joint concert with the LA Percussion Quartet, in which the combined octet premiered a new work by composer Jeff Holmes, a "Latin Romance" Valentine's program with flamenco dancers plus a vocalist, and a closing performance of “The Ingenious Gentleman Don Quixote: Words and Music from the Time of Cervantes” with guest artist, Firesign Theatre veteran and voiceover actor, Phil Proctor.
+As the focal point of the festival, they treated audiences to four days of performances, outreach activities and celebrations including: a joint concert with the LA Percussion Quartet in which the combined octet premiered a new work by composer Jeff Holmes; a "Latin Romance" Valentine's program with mezzo-soprano Janelle DeStefano and L.A.
+Flamenco; and a closing performance of “The Ingenious Gentleman Don Quixote: Words and Music from the Time of Cervantes” with guest artist, Firesign Theatre veteran and voiceover actor, Phil Proctor.
 This last work was captured live at St Louis’ historic Sheldon Theater and released on DVD in March 2012.
 This multi-disciplinary project was originally developed and premiered in collaboration with the British actor John Cleese in Santa Barbara.

-The Telarc release of “Interchange,” marked the LAGQ’s first recording of concertos by Rodrigo and Assad.
-“Interchange for Guitar Quartet and Orchestra,” the concerto written specifically for these four virtuosi by Brazilian composer and guitar master, Sergio Assad and featured on the Telarc CD, received a Latin Grammy® nomination for Best Classical Contemporary Composition.
+The Telarc release of “Interchange” marked the LAGQ’s first recording of concertos by Rodrigo and Assad.
+“Interchange for Guitar Quartet and Orchestra,” the concerto written specifically for these four virtuosi by Brazilian composer and guitar master Sergio Assad and featured on the Telarc CD, received a Latin Grammy® nomination for Best Classical Contemporary Composition.
 “Interchange” premiered at the Southwest Guitar Festival with the San Antonio Symphony in 2010 and was later recorded with the Delaware Symphony and Music Director David Amado, along with the Rodrigo “Concierto Andaluz.”
-Members of the Quartet also performed and recorded two works of Osvaldo Golijov with the Atlanta Symphony in Atlanta and at the Ojai (CA) and Ravinia (IL) Festivals.
+Members of the quartet have also performed and recorded two works of Osvaldo Golijov with the Atlanta Symphony in Atlanta and at the Ojai (CA) and Ravinia (IL) Festivals.